polkadot-api/polkadot-api/packages/substrate-client/README.md

 The handle provides one method per each of the functions defined inside `chainHead`: `chainHead_unstable_body`, `chainHead_unstable_call`, `chainHead_unstable_header`, `chainHead_unstable_storage`, and `chainHead_unstable_unpin`.

-The JSON-RPC Spec for chainHead specifies that these functions return an `operationId`, and that the resolved response for the call will come through the `chainHead_unstable_follow` subscription, linking it through this `operationId`.
+The JSON-RPC Spec for chainHead specifies that these functions return an `operationId`, and that the resolved response for the call will come through the `chainHead_v1_follow` subscription, linking it through this `operationId`.

 **`substrate-client`'s chainHead is an abstraction over this**: The events emitted through the `client.chainHead()` callback are only the ones initiated from the JSON-RPC Server.
 The promise returned by any of the `chainHead`'s handle functions will resolve with the respective event.